-The below table provides comparisons representative of accumulation shares and income shares for total annual return performance over a five year period up to 31 December for each year listed.
+The below table shows the total annual return performance over a five year period up to 31 December for each year listed.

 This performance information is net of charges (subscription and redemption fees) but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.